Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Homework: paragraph 16, ex.
 1-5

-Solving problems on calculating the amount of matter, mass and volume.
+Solving problems for calculating the amount of matter, mass and volume.

 Generalization and systematization of knowledge on the topic "Simple substances"